I Never Thought My Hair Defined Me — Until I Was Told I Was Balding

 AdvertisementADVERTISEMENT

 The best place to start, though, is a medication called minoxidil, which increases blood flow to the hair follicles, stimulating them to enter the growth phase.
 It typically takes a minimum of six months to see results.
 “Minoxidil is the most well-researched and studied treatment for female pattern hair loss,” Kingsley says.
-It is usually applied topically to the scalp and is available over the counter at places like Walmart and CVS.
+It is usually applied topically to the scalp and is available over the counter at places like Boots and Amazon.
 Minoxidil can also be taken in pill form if you have sensitive skin.
-It's important to note that there are a few potential side effects of both treatments, including scalp irritation, lower blood pressure, and a possible increase in heart rate.
+It's important to note that there are a few potential side effects of both treatments, including scalp irritation, lower blood pressure and a possible increase in heart rate.
+For a more personalised approach to hair growth with minoxidil and other treatments, consider Hair + Me, a service offering customised plans based on an online consultation.
+A team of consultant dermatologists assess your scalp condition, considering your hair needs, medical history and lifestyle.

 AdvertisementADVERTISEMENT